 Despite the side effects, however, Dr. Pazdur said this new treatment represents a new treatment choice for certain patients with the disease.
 “This approval demonstrates our commitment to approving advancements in treatment that give prescribers and patients different options for care.”
 For more on this recent FDA approval visit https://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm601935.htm.

-If you’ve been diagnosed with cancer and need help meeting expenses, please visit the Cancer Care News free resources links to free financial support programs for cancer patients.
+If you’ve been diagnosed with lymphoma, leukemia, or other blood cancer and need help meeting expenses, please visit the Cancer Care News resource links to free cancer-specific financial support programs.
 We can help you locate no-cost programs to help with household expenses, out-of-pocket costs, prescriptions, and more.